CSharp-Pills-15mg/Disposable-Pattern/doc/08 - Disposable Resources.md

 ## Adding a `FileStream` field

-Let's assum that our class need to open a file to write some data into it.
-It will have a field of type `FileStream` that will be initialized on the constructor like this:
+Let's assume that our class need to open a file to write some data into it.
+It will have a field of type `FileStream` that will be initialized in the constructor and used in another methods like this:

 ```csharp
 internal class MyBusiness : IDisposable